ResponsibleComputingCollective/responsiblecomputingcollective.github.io/index.md

 ---
-title: Title of Page What do we stand for?
+title: What do we stand for?
 feature_text: |
   ## ReCompute
   The Responsible Computing Collective